Food is not just about food.

 And the people I follow.
 This talk by Brene Brown is great.

-Nervous about seeing a counselor?
+Nervous about seeing a nutritionist?
 Here are some answers to questions you may have: FAQ: Your First Visit